 A family is dependent on welfare if more than 50 percent of its total income in a one-year period comes from AFDC/TANF, food stamps and/or SSI, and this welfare income is not associated with work activities.
-Welfare dependence is the proportion of all families who are dependent on welfare.
+Welfare dependence is the proportion of all individuals in families who are dependent on welfare.

-This 2005 report uses data from the Current Population Survey (CPS) and administrative data to provide updated measures through 2002 for several dependence indicators.
-Other measures are based on the Survey of Income and Program Participation (SIPP), the Panel Study of Income Dynamics (PSID), and other data sources.
-Drawing on these various data sources, this report provides a number of key indicators of welfare recipiency, dependence, and labor force attachment.
+This 2006 report uses data from the Current Population Survey (CPS) and administrative data to provide updated measures through 2003 for several dependence indicators.
+Other measures are based on the Survey of Income and Program Participation (SIPP), the Panel Study of Income Dynamics (PSID) and other data sources.
+Drawing on these various data sources, this report provides a number of key indicators of welfare recipiency, dependence and labor force attachment.
 Selected highlights from the report include the following:

-- In 2002, 3.2 percent of the total population was dependent in that they received more than half of their total family income from TANF, food stamps, and/or SSI (see Indicator 1).
-While marginally higher than the 3.1 percent dependency rate measured in 2001, the 2002 rate is much lower than the 5.2 percent rate measured in 1996.
-Overall, 4.7 million fewer Americans were dependent on welfare in 2002 compared with 1996. - Although data are not yet available to show a clear trend in dependency rates through 2003, available data suggest that the rate may increase slightly to 3.3 percent in 2003. - Trends in dependency are similar to the more well-known changes in TANF and food stamp caseloads.
-For example, the percentage of individuals receiving AFDC/TANF cash assistance fell from 4.6 percent to 1.9 percent between 1996 and 2003 (see Indicator 3).
-Food stamp recipiency rates fell from 9.5 percent in 1996 to 6.1 percent in 2000 and
+- In 2003, 3.6 percent of the total population was dependent in that they received more than half of their total family income from TANF, food stamps and/or SSI (see Indicator 1).
+While higher than the 3.2 percent dependency rate measured in 2002, the 2003 rate is lower than the 5.2 percent rate measured in 1996.
+Overall, 3.4 million fewer Americans were dependent on welfare in 2003 compared with 1996. - Although data are not yet available to show a clear trend in dependency rates through 2004, available data suggest that the rate may not change from 2003. - Trends in dependency are similar to the more well-known changes in TANF and food stamp caseloads.
+For example, the percentage of individuals receiving AFDC/TANF cash assistance fell from 5.4 percent to 1.8 percent between 1993 and 2004 (see Indicator 3).
+Food stamp recipiency rates fell from 10.4 percent in 1993 to 6.1 percent in 2000 and

 2001.
-Since then, the food stamp recipiency rate has increased to 7.3 percent in 2003.
-This increase in food stamp recipiency may explain the modest increase in overall dependency since 2000.
+Since then, the food stamp recipiency rate has increased to 8.1 percent in 2004.
+This increase in food stamp recipiency may explain the increase in overall dependency since 2000.

-- In an average month in 2002, more than half (60 percent) of TANF recipients lived in families with at least one family member in the labor force.
-Comparable figures for food stamp and SSI recipients were 58 and 39 percent, respectively (see Indicator 2).
-Labor force participation, particularly full-time employment, increased considerably among TANF families during the last decade. - Spells of TANF receipt in the early 2000s were much shorter than spells of AFDC receipt in the early 1990s.
-Half (50 percent) of TANF spells for individuals entering the program between 2001 and 2003 lasted 4 months or less, compared to 30 percent of AFDC spells beginning between 1992 and 1994 (See Indicator 8). - Longer-term welfare receipt was much less common during the 1990s compared to earlier decades.
+- In an average month in 2003, more than half (53 percent) of TANF recipients lived in families with at least one family member in the labor force.
+Comparable figures for food stamp and SSI recipients were 58 and 36 percent, respectively (see Indicator 2).
+Although there was a decline in labor force participation among TANF families from 2002 to 2003, full-time employment increased considerably among TANF families during much of the last decade. - Spells of TANF receipt in the early 2000s were much shorter than spells of AFDC receipt in the early 1990s.
+Half (50 percent) of TANF spells for individuals entering the program between 2001 and 2003 lasted 4 months or less, compared to 30 percent of AFDC spells beginning between 1992 and 1994 (See Indicator 7). - Longer-term welfare receipt was much less common during the 1990s compared to earlier decades.
 Less than 4 percent of those with some AFDC/TANF assistance between 1991 and 2000 received assistance in nine or ten years of the period, compared to 12 percent and 13 percent of AFDC recipients in the earlier two time periods (See Indicator 9).